j-richey/ounce-of-rust-design-doc/source/glossary.rst

         The configuration file for :term:`Cargo`.
 This allows developers to specify their projects metadata and dependencies.

+    cat's game
+        Term used when a game of Tic Tac Toe ends in a draw where there is no winner.

     idiomatic coding
         Idiomatic coding is using familiar conventions, techniques, and practices of a particular programming language.